- What are common signs and symptoms of FCS?

 8. Does FCS cause cardiac disease?

 High cholesterol with high low-density lipoprotein (bad cholesterol) in particular is a well-known risk factor for heart disease.
-Even though FCS patients have severely high levels of triglycerides, they do not appear to be at a higher risk for cardiac disease.
+Even though people with FCS have severely high levels of triglycerides, they do not appear to be at a higher risk for cardiac disease.
 It is thought that the chylomicrons are too large to enter the arteries.

 9. Since FCS is genetic and I have received an FCS diagnosis, can other members of my family also have FCS?
 Should they be tested?